SFDC-Assets/PSA-Australia-DoHAC-B2G-APIs/README.md

 # Australian DoHAC B2G API Integrations

-[Required.
-Show overview of the Accelerator.
-This should match the approved content used on the Accelerator listing.]

 [Accelerator Listing](https://gpsaccelerators.developer.salesforce.com/accelerator/a0wDo0000024oKbIAI/australian-dohac-b2g-api-integrations)

 ## Description

-[Required.
-Description of the Accelerator.
-This should match the approved content used on the Accelerator listing, but could include additional content.
-This can include images/screenshots which must be stored in the /docs/ folder (no external images or images stored elsewhere in the repository.]

 Accelerate your connection to the Business to Government (B2G) APIs using this MuleSoft Implementation Template.